Bis(trimethylsilyl)acetylene

+An alternative source is the reaction of dimethyl acetylenedicarboxylate and 3,4-bis(trimethylsilyl)furan.

 Reactions

 BTMSA is used as a nucleophile in Friedel-Crafts type acylations and alkylations and a precursor to lithium trimethylsilylacetylide.
 The TMS groups can be removed with tetra-n-butylammonium fluoride (TBAF) and replaced with protons.
 BTMSA is also a useful reagent in cycloaddition reactions.
 Illustrating its versatility, BTMSA was used in a concise total synthesis of (±)-estrone.
 A key step in this synthesis was the formation of the steroidal skeleton, catalyzed by CpCo(CO)_{2}.

 BTMSA also serves as a ligand in organometallic chemistry.
 For example, it forms stable adducts with metallocenes.